azavana/Nine_Tic_Tac_Toe/README.md

 # 9x9_Tic_Tac_Toe
-A Tic Tac Toe Game for two players on a 9x9 board.
+A Tic Tac Toe game for two players on a 9x9 board.

 # How it works ?